Twitter-Clone/twitter-clone-documentation/docs/milestone-2/Code.md

 - Setup testing
 - Document our process for deployment and testing

-## Book Builder - Test-driven development workflow
+## Twitter clone - Test-driven development workflow
 Build code foundation
 - Setup Django app for API
 - Build tests for our CICD pipeline to test API endpoints